beckn/xplor-registry/README.md

 The output document will contain all the stored properties/fields of the certificate

 ### 6. Verify the Certificate
 Our Certificate is finally issued, it's the time to verify whether it's real or not.
 The request will return us a message about the truthfulness of the certificate.
-This request endpoint will be hit the the verifier or someone viewing the certificate scans the QR code.
+This request endpoint will be hit by the verifier or someone viewing the certificate scans the QR code.

 ```http
   GET /api/v1/registry/credentials/{VERIFIABLE_CREDENTIAL_ID}/verify